 The appropriate Unit size will be determined and exceptions made as previously described.
 See section 5.4.2.
-If the Family requires a smaller or larger Apartment, the Leasing Officer will notify them in writing of the change in bedroom size, the conditions under which the BHA might allow an exception to the Subsidy Standards, and the right to an informal hearing to dispute the determination.
+If the Family requires a smaller or larger Apartment, the Leasing Officer will notify them in writing of the change in bedroom size, , and the right to an informal hearing to dispute the determination.